dat3Cph/spring2025/docs/jpa_part2/README.md

 ## Monday

 - Friday exercise review.
 Prepare a short presentation of your solution to the Friday exercise.
+- Agree among the team members who should present their solution.

 ## Tuesday (class)